tannisanta/tannisanta/README.md

 📚 **My interests:** I like reading, going for long walks :paw_prints:, watercolor painting.
 And I love my fam and our time together, coffee, taking pictures, nature, meeting people, and traveling ✈️ <br>
 👩🏾‍💻 **Pronoun:** She/Her<br>
-📫 **How to reach me:** Email me at tannisanta@gmail.com, or contact me on [LinkedIn](https://www.linkedin.com/in/tetiana-tsakun/)<br>
+📫 **How to reach me:** Сontact me on [LinkedIn](https://www.linkedin.com/in/tetiana-tsakun/)<br>
 ⚡ **Fun fact:** We have a corgi and two cats, and they always travel with us <img height="30" src="https://user-images.githubusercontent.com/112710487/233803159-f6a9ee74-03aa-4cbf-bbba-e0e6b45e35a4.png"><img height="25" src="https://user-images.githubusercontent.com/112710487/233803263-34a4e46f-09a9-4ebb-b7fa-2a9a46100592.png"><img height="30" src="https://user-images.githubusercontent.com/112710487/233803419-4a2668a9-7e16-4f3e-8818-40701b0d855e.png">

 ___

-💡 **Technical writing:** I work for a Fintech company where I manage the internal knowledge base and enjoy the public technical content creation process.
-I contribute to public guides and API references.
-I am also a lover of learning, so I'm currently teaching myself more about documentation, APIs, UX writing, and exploring AI tools.<br>
+💡 **Technical writing:** I work for a Fintech company where I enjoy creating user documentation, API documentation, and managing the internal knowledge base.
+I am also a lover of learning, so I'm always eager to find out more about documentation, APIs, UX writing, and exploring AI tools.<br>

 **Technical skills:**